Why are live-streams gaining in popularity on virtual events?

 Have you outlined the objectives of the livestream?

 Outline the objective of a live stream by prioritising the agenda list, is the purpose of this livestream just to engage with the audience or is there a specific intention the business is trying to reach?
 Most livestream events are held by FMCG brands to announce the launch of a new product, educate consumers or simply to create hype.
 In more professional industries however, live streams usually take the form of industry-focused conferences, trade shows and engagements with leading industry figures.
 The takeaways depending on the objective of the livestream are all subjectively different and outlining the objectives streamlines the KPIs of the event.
 If the event is focused on selling a product or service, engagement rates that convert to leads and eventually sales figures would be an important indicator of performance.
-However, if the event was informative, then perhaps long and productive academic discourse would be the figure to look out for.
+However, if the virtual events were informative, then perhaps long and productive academic discourse would be the figure to look out for.

 Connectivity is the crux of a successful live stream event as it is the primary mode of delivery to the audience, performing a full ‘dress’ rehearsal with the actual production crew and actual equipment at the designated location should be part of the prep work.
 Remember that site testing can never be too comprehensive, it is important to check that the stream works smoothly on all mediums and portable devices that people might stream them on.
 From smartphones to tablets and wireless headphones, test delivery on commonly used audio set-ups and screens.